 iOS 26.4 Host Application Bug

-A bug has been discovered in the iOS 26.4 betas, that causes the host application bundle ID value to become empty.
+A change has been discovered in the iOS 26.4 betas and RC, that causes the host application bundle ID to become empty.
+This causes different problems for different versions of KeyboardKit.

 The Issue

-In iOS 26.4 beta, the hostApplicationBundleId becomes empty.
-This affects the keyboard’s ability to identify which app is currently using the keyboard, which impacts features that depend on knowing the host application context.
+In the iOS 26.4 betas and RC, the hostApplicationBundleId value is empty.
+This affects a keyboard’s ability to identify in which app it’s currently used.

 When the host application bundle ID becomes empty, keyboards may not be able to:

-- Navigate back to the keyboard from the main application, for instance when starting dictation.
+• Navigate back to the keyboard from the main application, during dictation.

-Multiple keyboard developers, including those not using KeyboardKit, have reported encountering this same behavior, which means that something has changed at the iOS system level.
+Many keyboard developers, including those not using KeyboardKit, have reported encountering this problem, which is caused by private APIs being changing in iOS.

 What We Know

-The issue has been documented and is being tracked in the KeyboardKit GitHub repository.
-For detailed information, technical discussion, and updates on this issue, please visit this bug report.
+The issue has is documented tracked in the KeyboardKit GitHub repository.
+For more information, discussions, and updates on this issue, please visit this bug report.

 Workarounds and Next Steps